Avi Wallerstein: Career

-In 2001, Wallerstein went on to found LASIK MD with Mark Cohen, and sits as the company's executive vice-president.
-He is one of two of LASIK MD's national medical directors, a role that sees him responsible for implementing protocol, standardization and quality control in all clinics across the country, as well as overseeing the annual LASIK MD National Surgeon Conference on Advanced LASIK Techniques.
-He also supervises and teaches a team of over 50 laser eye surgeons practicing in the various clinics.

-Wallerstein heads LASIK MD's research & development department.
+In 2001, Wallerstein founded Lasik MD with Mark Cohen, and sits as the company's executive vice-president.
+He is one of two of the company's national medical directors.
+Wallerstein heads the research & development department.
 He has developed and implemented the only commercial multi-clinic electronic medical records software solely specialized for laser vision correction.
 He has also worked as the principal investigator with pharmaceutical companies and manufacturers on multi-centre clinic trials in laser vision correction.
 He has more than 90 peer-reviewed, published and presented scientific abstracts to his credit.
 Wallerstein teaches residents and ophthalmologists-in-training in his role as director of optics and refractive surgery teaching at McGill University and is an assistant professor of ophthalmology and attending staff at the McGill University Health Centre (MUHC).
 Additionally, he has trained over 200 Canadian ophthalmologists in laser refractive surgery.

 In 2015, Wallerstein and Cohen launched a new laser vision procedure called Laser PresbyVision™, a corneal-based treatment designed to correct blurred near vision and reduce patients' need for reading glasses, a condition known as presbyopia.

 Awards

-Wallerstein was awarded the American Society of Cataract and Refractive Surgery Best Scientific Paper prize on numerous occasions.
 In 2006, he and Cohen both received the Howard Stotland Technology Award for Young Entrepreneur of the Year.
 Wallerstein is a Quebec recipient of the Ernst and Young 2008 Entrepreneur of the Year Award in the Professional/Financial Services category and received a National Citation in honour of Service Excellence.
 Wallerstein has also spoken at schools and colleges, discussing his professional and educational experiences.

 In 2014, under Wallerstein's and Cohen's direction, LASIK MD earned Platinum Club status in the Canada's Best Managed Companies program, sponsored by Deloitte, CIBC, the National Post and the Stephen J. R Smith School of Business at Queen's University.
-Platinum Club status is awarded to organizations who have been Best Managed Companies for seven consecutive years or more.

 The website RateMDs.com lists Wallerstein as the top ophthalmologist in Montreal, out of 307.